ccall48/PyLudus/CONTRIBUTING.md

 	```

 # Run the project
-The project can be started with Docker or by running it directly on your system.
+The project can be started with Docker as of now.

 ### Run with Docker
 Start the containers using Docker Compose: